 Chop the olives and capers as finely as you can by hand, or place them in a food processor and pulse several times until the mixture is almost a paste.
 If using a processor, be careful not to overdo the blending as you want the tapenade to retain some texture.

 Mix the chopped olives with the remaining ingredients by hand, or in the food processor (again by pulsing several times, just until combined).

-Taste and adjust harissa, garlic, and lemon juice as desired.
+Taste, then add and adjust harissa, garlic, and lemon juice as desired.